According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 Lastly, check if the fans are malfunctioning due to any physical obstruction.
-Remove all dust and any other object that should not be inside the computer cabinet or case.
+Remove all dust and other objects that should not be inside the computer cabinet or case.

 2. Dusty heat sink

 A GPU heatsink serves as the temperature regulator.
-The piece of metal absorbs heat from the GPU chipset and allows the graphics card to cool down.
+The piece of metal absorbs heat from it and cools the graphics card.

 The heat sink is a passive hardware component without any moving parts, so there is rarely anything wrong with it.

-However, if the heat sink cannot perform its function, you will most likely have a GPU that constantly overheats.
+However, if the heat sink cannot function, you will likely have a GPU that constantly overheats.

 One common problem is excessive dust.
 If you have not cleaned the unit for a long time, the dust buildup may impair the only function of the heat sink.

-The same holds true for laptops.
-The internal heat sink can easily get clogged up with dust over a period of a year and maintenance is highly recommended.
+The same holds for laptops.
+The internal heat sink can easily get clogged up with dust over a year, and maintenance is highly recommended.

-The whole laptop will run hotter and potentially could end up damaging something inside rendering the laptop useless.
+The whole laptop will run hotter and potentially could damage something inside, rendering the laptop useless.